-- 2.1 This TOR must be read in conjunction with Preparing an environmental impact statement: Guideline for proponents, which explains the following:
+- 2.1.
+This TOR should be read in conjunction with Preparing an environmental impact statement: Guideline for proponents, which explains the following:

-- · participants in the EIS process
+- participants in the EIS process

-- · consultation requirements
+- consultation requirements

 - EIS format and copy requirements.

-- 2.2 In addition, some subject-specific guidelines are referenced throughout this TOR; refer to Appendix 1 for a list of policies and guidelines.
+- 2.2.
+In addition, subject-specific guidelines are referenced throughout this TOR; refer to Appendix 1 for a list of these policies and guidelines.